siderolabs/talos/website/content/v1.1/talos-guides/network/vip.md

 The term "virtual" is misleading here.
 The IP address is real, and it is assigned to an interface.
-Instead, what actually happens is that the controlplane machines vie for control of the shared IP address.
+Instead, what actually happens is that the controlplane machines vie for control of the shared IP address using etcd elections.
 There can be only one owner of the IP address at any given time, but if that owner disappears or becomes non-responsive, another owner will be chosen, and it will take up the mantle: the IP address.